alavrovinfb/integrity-sum/README.md

 ```
 go mod download
 ```
+## :hammer: Installing components
 ### Running locally
-The code only works running inside a pod in Kubernetes You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
+The code only works running inside a pod in Kubernetes.
+You need to have a Kubernetes cluster, and the kubectl command-line tool must be configured to communicate with your cluster.
 If you do not already have a cluster, you can create one by using `minikube`.
 Example https://minikube.sigs.k8s.io/docs/start/

+### Install Helm
+Before using helm charts you need to install helm on your local machine.
+You can find the necessary installation information at this link https://helm.sh/docs/intro/install/

 ### Configuration
 To work properly, you first need to set the configuration files: